Directed by: Colin Trevorrow || Produced by: Frank Marshall, Patrick Crowley

 That’s why this movie works for me: It ups the action-ante on all its predecessors despite the over-reliance on digital effects, and yet has the brains to comment on all this while relying on strong characters and good dialogue to hold its extraneous parts together.
 People reluctantly giving this film a pass for its cool dino moments while lamenting its supposed thematic shallowness aren’t giving the writing enough credit.
-JW somehow manages to be the massive, blockbuster rebirth of JP’s iconic beasts we’ve awaited for so long, yet it has the balls to ask hard questions of its audience on what all this wacky shit actually means.
+Jurassic World somehow manages to be the massive, blockbuster rebirth of Jurassic Park’s iconic beasts we’ve awaited for so long, yet it has the balls to ask hard questions of its audience about what all this wacky shit means.

 SUMMARY & RECOMMENDATION: Jurassic World’s script is shockingly its strongest weapon, creating a setting with scale and a story that boasts likable characters, all the while never letting the audience off the hook for its absurd yet amazing power-fantasy.
 Speaking of that fantasy, the dinosaurs are ferocious and terrifying.
 There’s too much CGI for my tastes, but what’s presented is impressive and works for the film.
 That final battle is an act of contrition for JP III.

 — However… Simpkins and Robinson are well played but their backstory is hollow.
 D’Onofrio becomes a parody of himself by the end.

 ?
 We need more teeth.